FerretDB/FerretDB/website/docs/reference/glossary.md

 #### BSON

-Stands for “binary JSON”, which is a serialized binary file format for storing JSON-like documents.
+BSON is a serialized binary file format for storing JSON-like documents.

 #### BSON types